Tag: Protocol Risk

 Margin Detection — Collateral + Stablecoin Borrowing

 Whale financing does not require regulatory filings.
-It requires two observable conditions: the placement of large volatile collateral (ETH, BTC, RWA tokens) and the borrowing of stablecoins against it (USDC, DAI).
+Two observable conditions must be met.
+First, there is the placement of large volatile collateral, such as ETH, BTC, or RWA tokens.
+Second, there is the borrowing of stablecoins against it, like USDC and DAI.
 In DeFi, these actions are not hidden in pooled accounts.
 They are tagged, clustered, and traceable.
 Borrowing becomes a systemic broadcast: whales cannot borrow without signaling their leverage to the entire market.
 Margin becomes not a privilege of size, but a transparent commitment of debt.

 Machine Enforcement — Auto-Liquidation as Monetary Policy